Grant Policies & FAQ

 What can be included in the budget?

 “Research costs” can include participant payment, experimental costs (e.g., MRI scans, lab equipment and supplies), project-related services, required training for the PI, travel necessary for research/field work, open access publishing costs, etc. NOTE: For Varela Grants, funds may not be used for salaries or remuneration for the PI(s) or project collaborators.
 Exceptions may be made for projects within the humanities (please contact us for consideration).
-When funds are used to pay outside individuals, they can cover: consultants for statistical analysis; meditation teachers; dedicated lab support such as a research assistants; or services, including participant scheduling, data entry, transcription, etc. Please clearly explain all such costs in the budget section of the application form.
+When funds are used to pay outside individuals, they can cover: consultants for statistical analysis; meditation teachers; dedicated lab support such as research assistants; or services, including participant scheduling, data entry, transcription, etc. Please clearly explain all such costs in the budget section of the application form.
 Grant funds also may not be used for conference attendance (e.g., registration, travel, etc.).

 Do Mind & Life grants cover indirect costs?